louMoxy/project-nightingale/content/blogs/2020-a-year-in-research-part-one.md

 Over the next couple of blog posts, we are going to run through some of the key research highlights for axial spondyloarthritis (axSpA) over the past year.
 And oh, what a year it has been!
 This first blog post will provide updates from January 2020 – March 2020.

 We hope you enjoy reading through the study overviews, and as always, please feel free to get in touch with any questions by **emailing Rosie at** [**rosie.barnett1@nhs.net**](mailto:rosie.barnett1@nhs.net), and she will be happy to discuss with you.
-If you are on twitter, you can also follow [**https://twitter.com/RosieBarnett95 **](https://twitter.com/RosieBarnett95 "https://twitter.com/RosieBarnett95")for regular research and Project Nightingale updates, including notifications for new blog posts!
+If you are on twitter, you can also follow [**https://twitter.com/RosieBarnett95 **](https://twitter.com/RosieBarnett95 "https://twitter.com/RosieBarnett95") for regular research and Project Nightingale updates, including notifications for new blog posts!

 If you yourself are interested in writing a blog post for us, we would also love to hear from you!
 Not only regarding your potential experiences with Project Nightingale, but also regarding your general experiences with axSpA.
-Again, please emaile Rosie above, or get in touch using hello@projectnightingale.org.
+Again, please email Rosie above, or get in touch using hello@projectnightingale.org.

 Thank you for reading and have a good rest of the weekend everyone!